PseudoDevs/IamGhost/bbmd4.md

-Last updated: 2024-04-11 08:55:42
+Last updated: 2024-04-11 08:58:49
-Random Quote: The beauty of a moment, is that it's fleeting. - Ted Mosby
+Random Quote: Don't go chasing waterfalls.
+Stick to the rivers and the lakes that you're used to. - Klaus Hargreeves